Jessica Beard

-Jessica Beard (born January 8, 1989) is an American sprinter who qualified for the 2009 IAAF World Championships in the 4 × 400-meter relay and 400 meters.
-She won the gold medal with the relay team.
-She also was fifth in the 400 m at the 2006 World Junior Championships in Athletics and improved to win the silver medal at the 2008 World Junior Championships.
+Jessica Beard (born January 8, 1989) is an American sprinter who is a five-time world champion in the 4 × 400-meter relay.
+In the 400 m event, she earned a silver medal at the 2008 World Junior Championships, three gold medals at the USATF U20 Championships, and one NCAA title.

 High school and college

 In high school, she was a four-year letter winner for the Euclid High School track and field squad.
 She was state champion in the 400 meters for four straight years setting a new Ohio state record in 2007.
 She decided to go to Texas A&M on a track scholarship the following year.

 As a freshman, she got off to a fast start by placing fourth in the 400 meters at the NCAA Championships.
 Jessica also became the Big 12 Champion in the 400-meter dash, running her personal best time of 51.09 seconds and she was voted Big 12 freshman of the year.

 During her second year, she continued her success winning both the indoor and outdoor Big 12 title in the 400 meters and finished second in the 400 m at the NCAA Championships.
 Jessica set a new school record with a time of 50.56 that year.